Cybersecurity-LINKS/trust-service/README.md

 - `Rust` and `Cargo`.
 Follow the [documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install them.
 - `Docker` and `Docker compose`
--  Smart contracts already deployed on the same network that the trust-service will interact with.
+-  Smart contracts are already deployed on the same network that the trust-service will interact with.
 More information [here](https://github.com/MODERATE-Project/ipr-management).

 ## Run